40 Social Media Marketing Tips Every Marketer Needs To Know

 - And last but not least 1–3 p.m.

-The most successful image size for Pinterest images and graphics are those long visuals.
-To be exact, they are 600 by 1102 px.
+The most successful image size for Pinterest images and graphics are long visuals.

 Here are a few tips for visuals on Pinterest:

 - Make sure you link to content on your blog or website so you can convert the traffic.